etrandafir93/utilitest/README.md

 </dependency>
 ```

+## JUnit Lambdas

+Utilitest provides a JUnit extension that enables us to use lambda expressions
+instead of the commonly used Before/After Each/All block methods.

+(Coming Soon...)

 ## Mockito's _AssertMatcher_ and AsserJ

 To use _verify()_ mocks, we generally have two options.
-We can either capture the arguments using a _Captor_, which adds some boilerplate code and overhead, or we can use Mockito's _ArgumentMatchers_ to verify the arguments directly with a lambda:
+We can either capture the arguments
+using a _Captor_, which adds some boilerplate code and overhead,
+or we can use Mockito's _ArgumentMatchers_ to verify the arguments directly with a lambda:

 ```java
 @Test